 Every second of every day, we are thinking about something.
 Whether it’s what to have for dinner, what we need to get done for the day, our past failures, etc.

 In this book, Harris reassures us that this is completely normal.
 However, problems begin to arise when we get “hooked” by these thoughts and begin to internalize them as beliefs.

 This book is about the fundamentals of A.C.T.
 (Acceptance and Commitment Therapy), which encourages people to embrace their thoughts and feelings as opposed to fighting them.

 Harris essentially argues that the primary reason we feel anxiety is due to an inability to detach from our negative thoughts.
 It’s not about the thoughts themselves, it’s about how we respond to them.

 Using this as a premise for the book, Harris walks through various strategies for reducing mental chatter so that you can ward off thoughts that don’t serve you, which leaves room for thoughts that empower you.

 #7 – 12 Rules For Life by Jordan Peterson

 Over the past few years, Jordan Peterson has gone from being a well-respected psychology professor to one of the most influential figures in the world of self-improvement.

 One of the primary reasons why Peterson’s wisdom has impacted the lives of so many people is due to his emphasis on personal responsibility.

-12 Rules for Life isn’t your typical “feel good” self-help book.
+12 Rules for Life isn’t your typical “feel good” self-help book about finding your passion.
 Peterson paints a picture of life that is both wildly cruel and incredibly hopeful at the same time.